lucillevu/GettingAndCleaningProjectCourse/README.md

-# Course Project Workflow
+## Course Project Workflow

-'run_analysis.R' script does the following action sequence:
+'run_analysis.R' script does the following action sequence: \n
       1. Verify if the existing data was yet download
               i.
 If not Downloading and extracting raw data
       2. Reading instruction content from Activity and Feature introduction file